openhoat/express-factory/README.md

 ## Prerequisite

-Due to lack of dependency with express in this project, you have to install yourself express module in your project, this let you choose the version you want :
+Express factory does not declare any module dependency with express, so it's up to you to declare express module dependency in your project, this let you choose the version you want :

 ```bash
 $ npm install express --save